Skip to main content

 1. Masking

 The Campus has removed the masking requirement in most circumstances, including classrooms.
-Masks must still be worn in healthcare settings, and if you have tested positive for, have been exposed to, or have symptoms of COVID-19.
+Masks must still be worn if you have tested positive for, have been exposed to, or have symptoms of COVID-19.

 • You yourself can wear a mask, and in fact, the Director of the University Health Center encourages all of us to do so.
 You can request that students wear masks in your classroom or your office, unfortunately, you cannot mandate mask-wearing so long as campus policy allows for the removal of masks.